AdvancedCustomFields/docs/fields/file.md

 - Added `allowed file types` setting in version 5.1.9.

 ## Settings
 - **Return value**
-  Customize the returned data.
-Choose from File Array (array of data), File URL (string), or File ID (integer).
+  Specifies the format of the returned data.
+Choose from File Array (array), File URL (string), or File ID (integer).

 - **Library**
-  Limit the file selection to only those that have been uploaded to this post, or the entire library.
+  Limits file selection to only those that have been uploaded to this post, or the entire library.

 - **Minimum**
-  Add upload validation for minimum filesize in MB (integer).
+  Adds upload validation for minimum filesize in MB (integer).
 The filesize may also be entered as a string containing the unit. eg. ’400 KB’.

 - **Maximum**
-  Add upload validation for maximum filesize.
+  Adds upload validation for maximum filesize.

 - **Allowed file types**
-  Add upload validation for specific file types.
+  Adds upload validation for specific file types.
 Enter a comma separated list to specify which file types are allowed or leave blank for all types.

 ## Template usage
 The file field will return either an array, a string or an integer value depending on the `return value` set.
 Below are some examples of how you can use this data.

 ### Basic display (Object)